CSCfi/hpc-containers/index.md

 ### Defining and building containers
 We define containers using definition files.
+Container definitions should aim to explicitly define all software dependencies for reproducibility.

 The table below contains recommendations for keeping the container simple, extensible and ensure compatibility between Apptainer, Docker and OCI containers.
 We can define containers for Docker and Podman using the Dockerfile format.